 - GE Energy had one of the most bizarre examples ever.
 Notable for containing Hot Men and Women At Work.
 And that's without even mentioning the interesting choice of theme song which seems to push this commercial into Go-Go Enslavement territory.-

-- Liquid Plumr have been doing this recently with its ads.
+- Liquid Plumr have been doing this with their ads.
 The ads are outright parodies of porn, with a hunky plumber showing up saying he's there to "snake the drain" or "clean the pipes."

-- Sengoku Basara has Katakura Kojuro, resident Battle Butler to Blood Knight extraordinaire Date Masamune, who apparently unwinds from a long campaign by way of vegetable gardening.
-While he's not shirtless (his gardening clothes are actually more modest than his battle gear), there's something undeniably hot about a samurai who can garden.
-The fact that he's prime Mr. Fanservice with a sexy scar and loads of Ho Yay with his boss doesn't hurt either.
+- Sengoku Basara has Katakura Kojuro, who apparently unwinds from a long campaign by way of vegetable gardening.
+While he's not shirtless, there's something undeniably hot about a samurai who can garden.
+The fact that he's prime Mr. Fanservice with a sexy scar and loads of Homoerotic Subtext with his boss doesn't hurt either.

 - Invoked by Mori in Ouran High School Host Club during a manliness contest - to increase his chances of winning, he chopped wood without a shirt ("for some reason").